spacepy/spacepy/Doc/source/dep_versions.rst

        *not* necessarily be tested in continuous integration.

  #.
 No support will be provided for conflicting versions of
     dependencies.
-E.g. SciPy 1.4 requires NumPy 1.13.
+E.g. SciPy 1.9 requires NumPy 1.18.
 Although SpacePy
-    supports SciPy 1.4 and Numpy 1.6, it contains no workarounds for using them in that combination.
+    supports SciPy 1.9 and Numpy 1.17, it contains no workarounds for using them in that combination.
  #.
 Support for a particular version of a dependency does not imply
     a commitment to work around bugs in that version.
- #.
-Support for even earlier versions will be maintained as necessary
-    for Python 2 compatibility as long as :doc:`Python 2 support
-    <py2k_eol>` is maintained.
  #.
 A release of SpacePy that requires new dependency versions will
     always have a subminor version of 0, e.g. if the release that follows 0.5.2 requires updated dependencies, it will be numbered